 Each summer, rangers host a variety of programs in Theodore Roosevelt National Park.
 Below is an outline of the programs commonly offered.
-The full program schedule for the summer of 2019 will be posted in the spring.
+Ask a Park Ranger at a visitor center for program updates.

 Tours of Roosevelt's Maltese Cross Cabin

 Located just outside the South Unit Visitor Center, Roosevelt's cabin provides a glimpse into his experiences ranching in Dakota Territory.

 The path to the cabin is 30 yards long and paved.
 A ramp leads to the cabin door which is 30 inches wide.
 The bottom of the ramp and the cabin's threshold are 1 inch tall.
 The viewing area inside the cabin is 5 feet wide and 15 feet long.
 Voice amplification is not used on ranger-led cabin tours.